 Firefighter Christopher Bopp Triangle

-After high school, Firefighter Bopp attended The College of Staten Island and graduated with a Bachelors Degree in English.
-In 1993, he became a police officer, one of New York’s Finest.
-He served on the force for three years in the 61st Precinct in Sheepshead Bay, Brooklyn, before transferring to the Fire Department; on October 15, 1995, Bopp became a firefighter, one of New York’s Bravest.
-He spent his first year as a New York City firefighter at Ladder Company 170 in Canarsie, Brooklyn.
-From there, he went to Engine 24 in Manhattan and finally Engine 224 in Brooklyn.
-After his last rotation in October 1998, he returned to Ladder Company 170.
+Bopp attended The College of Staten Island and graduated with a bachelor’s degree in English.
+In 1993, he became a police officer with the NYPD where he served for three years in the 61st Precinct.
+In 1995, he married his wife Cori and joined FDNY Ladder Company 170 in Canarsie, Brooklyn.
+He then went on to Engine 24 in Manhattan and finally Engine 224 in Brooklyn.
+After his last rotation in October 1998, Bopp returned to Ladder Company 170.

 On December 18, 1998, Firefighter Bopp and two fellow firefighters lost their lives during a fire at the Vandalia Senior Housing complex while trying to rescue a resident who had already escaped from the burning building.
-The cause of the fire remains unknown; it is likely that a resident’s cigarette was responsible and the building’s sprinkler system had been shut off.
 The two other men who died were Firefighter James Bohan and Lieutenant Joseph Cavalieri.
 Firefighter Bohan is honored with the James Bohan Memorial Hockey Rink in Queens’ Juniper Valley Park.
-A park honors the memory of Lieutenant Cavalieri in his hometown Long Island Village of Malverne, and three trees were planted in the vest pocket park in memory of the three heroic firefighters.
+A vest pocket park honors the memory of Lieutenant Cavalieri in his hometown of Malverne, Long Island, where three trees were planted in memory of the three heroic firefighters.
 Firefighter Bopp was posthumously awarded the Medal of Supreme Sacrifice and the Medal of Valor.

 Directions to Marine Park